 The Yaden Family

-The Yaden family has established an endowed scholarship fund to benefit undergraduate students each year in the college.
+The Yaden family established The Yaden Family Endowed Scholarship to benefit undergraduate students.
 David and Janice come from hardworking, blue collar, supportive, but poor families, and their goal for this endowment to help students from similar backgrounds.

 After Janice and David married in the early 1970s, they began their careers in the Oregon political scene.
 David’s career has included running the congressional office of Representative Don Bonker, working for Neil Goldschmidt at both the city and state levels and at the US Department of Transportation.
 David has also worked as the head of the Oregon Department of Energy.
 He has placed great emphasis throughout his career on bringing topics such as energy and transportation to higher education.